The History of FSLMA

 On February 18, 1980, Mr. Paul D. Jones was appointed as principal of Fort Junior High School.
 Under his leadership, Fort received the beautifully designed Nathan Patterson Planetarium, where students from across the school district could experience the solar system.
 Fort Junior High also received several commendations academically and athletically, the most coveted being a School of Excellence in 1985.
 He served tirelessly until his demise in 1991.

-Fort’s legacy of excellent instructional leadership was carried out by principals Dr. David Schumacher, Ms. Jennifer Allen, Mrs. Lillia Bernard, and currently Mrs. Sonja L. Matthews-Coaxum.
+Fort’s legacy of excellent instructional leadership was carried out by principals Dr. David Schumacher, Ms. Jennifer Allen, Mrs. Lillia Bernard, and Mrs. Sonja L. Matthews-Coaxum.
 Mrs. Matthews-Coaxum is an award-winning leader who has received numerous accolades on a state and national level.
 She has been named a finalist for Principal of the Year twice for the state of Georgia, as well as a Top 10% Administrator from the Governor’s Office of Student Achievement for the State of Georgia.

 Under Mrs. Matthews-Coaxum’s helm, Fort Middle School created a new magnet for academic stewardship—Fort Service Learning Magnet Academy.
 Mrs. Matthews-Coaxum also incorporated the motto, “The Best Middle School in the World!”
 Fort Service Learning Magnet Academy stands by this philosophy based on the accolades that she has received from the city, state, and nation: Beats The Odds School from the Governor’s Office, a Breakout Middle School, the only secondary school in Georgia to be named a Georgia “Family Friendly” School, a national Kindness Certified School, a National PTA School of Excellence, and several athletic championships in the district, to just recognize a few of the multitude of the academic, social, and athletic achievements of Fort Service Learning Magnet Academy!